-- 1. Bring a large pot of salted water to a boil.
+Bring a large pot of salted water to a boil.
 Add the pasta and cook, stirring occasionally, until al dente, about 4 minutes.

 Using a slotted spoon, transfer the pine nuts to a bowl.
-Working in two batches, crack the eggs into the butter and cook, spooning butter over yolks, until the whites are set but the yolks are still runny, about 3 minutes.
+Working in 2 batches, crack the eggs into the butter and cook, still over medium heat and spooning the butter over the yolks, until the whites are set but the yolks are still runny, about 3 minutes.
 Transfer the eggs to a plate and keep warm.